Which RefWorks Should I Use?

 - They are both available, and the OLD (Legacy) RefWorks will continue to be available as far as we know

-- You can upgrade to the new RW and still keep the old one.
-However, you can MUST continue work on the same document in the SAME RefWorks version; that is, you cannot be working on a paper in OLD and continue to work on it in NEW.
+---However, you can MUST continue work on the same document in the SAME RefWorks version; that is, you cannot be working on a paper in OLD and continue to work on it in NEW.

 --- NEW RefWorks has features that the OLD one does not, including an easier-to-use interface, sharing and annotating documents, and de-duplicating folders